 Secondly, why are the details of the third contract only published 5 months after the end of the contract?

 So, can we consider the mainstream media a critical voice in this matter, truly holding those in power to account?
 Do you think articles like Syal’s are enough, acknowledging what is happening but not questioning, challenging, digging?
 What we are observing here is nothing less than a entryist coup led by Cummings and his Brexiteer ideologues.
 The media is rarely reticent about “extremist” cabals infiltrating and subverting the democracy of governments the UK is opposed to, such as “Far-Left” Maduro in Venezuela or the religious Ayatollahs of Iran.
 Why do right-wing cabals, closely associated to British capital, get a far easier ride from the British corporate media?

 The UK media is, of course, part of the same establishment as the politicians, corporate leaders and the think-tank advisors we have mentioned above.
 They form a matrix of complex associations and affiliations that instinctively protect and perpetuate a system of power and privilege.
 This attack on the civil service is another overt example of how the establishment subverts democracy by selecting and promoting those within their own ranks.

-Viewed in this light, Cumming’s assault on the Civil Service is not an aberration but the continuation of a long-term strategy.
-By using his establishment connections to gain control of the vetting process Cummings can install those that have the same principles and private interests as his own, at the expense of the rest of us.
+Through our one example of Hanbury, we can see that Tory Government nepotism and Cumming’s assault on the Civil Service is not an aberration, but the continuation of a long-term strategy.
+By using his establishment connections to gain control of the vetting process, Cummings can install those that have the same principles and private interests as his own, at the expense of the rest of us.